sysfce2/godot-docs/classes/class_textedit.rst

 :ref:`GutterType<enum_TextEdit_GutterType>` **get_gutter_type**\ (\ gutter\: :ref:`int<class_int>`\ ) |const|

 Returns the type of the gutter at the given index.
+Gutters can contain icons, text, or custom visuals.
+See :ref:`GutterType<enum_TextEdit_GutterType>` for options.

 .. rst-class:: classref-item-separator